Stumbling Toward Enlightenment

 Although, back then I would have told you otherwise.

-At 27 I saw things in a very black and white sort of way and as I looked back I could see the fear I viewed the world with.
-I tended to vote conservative-I guess those two kind of go together, don’t they?
-Just to give you a little insight: I voted against a man, who today I’d vote for in a heartbeat: Jimmy Carter.
-I did this not once, but twice!
+At 27 I saw things in a very black and white way…. and as I looked back I could see the fear I viewed the world with.
+I tended to vote conservative-I guess those two tend to go together, don’t they?

-Social responsibility hadn’t yet hit my radar screen.
-I saw the world as a hard place where you had to watch your ass and make sure it was covered.
-While I truly believed in the golden rule-and tried to practice it-I also believed in an eye for an eye., and I could be a very hard judge both of others and of myself.
+I saw the world as a tough place where you had to watch your ass and make sure it was covered.
+While I did believed in the golden rule-and tried to practice it-I could also be a very hard judge - of myself as well as others.

 The transition from the “me” from back then to the me that stands before you here today did not happen overnight-or in a matter of a few years.
-It’s been a process...and hopefully it will continue.
+It’s been a process...one still occurring (I hope).

 And that’s good for me to remember when I look around at the world today.